-Competitors in non-sanctioned events such as Beginner, Ladies, Gents, Green Rider, etc., do not need a competition license and may use a horse without the restrictions of ownership.
+Competitors in non-sanctioned events such as Beginner, Ladies, Gents, Green Rider, etc., do not need a horse competition license and may use a horse without the restrictions of ownership.
 Riders in Rookie Level 1 and 2 classes may use a horse without the restrictions of ownership.

-- (1) The RA competition license is a permanent identification record assigned to each horse.
-All horses competing in RA approved competition are required to have a competition license. - (2) A photocopy of the horse's registration papers must accompany the application.
-For unregistered horses, photographs of the horse's front, back, left, and right sides must accompany the application and proof of ownership. - (3) It is the purchaser's responsibility to obtain a horse's competition license from the previous owner, and to submit all transfer paperwork and fees prior to showing the horse.
-The competition license, or the license transfer, is effective on the date it is received in the RA office. - (4) The competition license must be shown to the show secretary at RA approved events.
-All competition license applications and transfers of ownership must be completed prior to competing. - (5) Competition licenses that have been lost for any reason can be replaced by applying to the RA Office and submitting the appropriate fee. - (6) When a horse is gelded, the owner must report it to RA immediately and have change noted on the competition license.
+- The RA competition license is a permanent identification record assigned to each horse.
+All horses competing in RA approved competition are required to have a competition license. - (2) A copy of the horse's registration papers must accompany the online application.
+For unregistered horses, photographs of the horse's front, back, left, and right sides must accompany the application with proof of ownership, as well as proof of date of birth. - (3) It is the purchaser's responsibility to obtain a horse's competition license from the previous owner, and to submit all transfer paperwork online prior to showing the horse.
+The competition license, or the license transfer, is effective from the date of processing, with proof of payment and when the RA database is updated. - (4) When a horse is gelded, the owner must report it to RA immediately and have the change noted on the competition license.